 To wrap up,

-These examples and ongoing campaigns by some of the world’s biggest brands just go to show that moment marketing is much more than a fad and a phenomenon which is here to stay.
+These were the best moment marketing examples and ongoing campaigns by some of the world’s biggest brands just go to show that moment marketing is much more than a fad and a phenomenon which is here to stay.
 For smart marketers, moment marketing can help them reach out to a large number of customers spontaneously and at a low cost.
 This could help them improve recall and form a deeper connection with audiences over the long term.